V8gaming/RRS/README.md

 [![BuildNightly](https://github.com/V8gaming/RBMK-1000/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/V8gaming/RBMK-1000/actions/workflows/rust.yml)
-# RMBK-1000 Simulator
+# RRS: Rust Reactor Simulation

-This a a recreation of the RBMK-1000 reactor from Chernobyl: the legacy continues.
+RRS (Rust Reactor Sim) is a simulation game that puts you in control of a virtual RBMK-1000 nuclear reactor, inspired by the events of the Chernobyl disaster.
+Test your engineering skills and manage the reactor to prevent a meltdown, all while dealing with the legacy of Chernobyl's aftermath.
 ![](./resources/preview.png)

 ## Introduction

-RBMK-1000 Simulator is a tool for simulating the behavior of the RBMK-1000 reactor used at the Chernobyl Nuclear Power Plant.
-The simulator allows users to explore different scenarios and experiment with the control of the reactor, without the risk of a real-life disaster.
-By providing a safe and controlled environment for testing, RBMK-1000 Simulator can help improve the safety and reliability of nuclear power plants worldwide.
+RRS (Rust Reactor Sim) is an open-source simulation software inspired by the RBMK-1000 reactor of the Chernobyl Nuclear Power Plant.
+With RRS, you can explore the legacy of Chernobyl and learn about reactor physics in a safe and educational way.

 ## Commands